riccardo01/documentations/OpenVpn/README.md

 ## Routing & Forwarding rules

-Some iptables rules are needed to enable internet on the client machine:
+Some iptables rules are needed on the vpn server to enable routing:

      iptables -t nat -o eth0 -A POSTROUTING -j MASQUERADE